Instawork/hyperview/docs/reference_style.md

 #### `margin`

-Setting `margin` has the same effect as setting each of `marginTop`, `marginLeft`, `marginBottom`, and `marginRight`.
+Setting `margin` has the same effect as setting each of `marginTop`, `marginLeft`, `marginBottom`, and `marginRight` to the same value.
+You must use points or percentages.
+Ems and other units are not supported.
 See https://developer.mozilla.org/en-US/docs/Web/CSS/margin for more details.

 | Type           | Required |
 | -------------- | -------- |